ianfajardo/tryorthokeys/posts/best-keyboard-stabilizers.md

 ---
-title: "Best Keyboard Stabilizers for your Mechanical Keyboard"
+title: Best Keyboard Stabilizers for your Mechanical Keyboard
-metatitle: "Best Keyboard Stabilizers for your Mechanical Keyboard | durock stabilizers plate mount stabilizers everglide stabilizers"
+metatitle: Best Keyboard Stabilizers for your Mechanical Keyboard | durock stabilizers plate mount stabilizers everglide stabilizers
-description: "We created this list of the best keyboard stabilizers to reduce your keyboard key rattle."
+description: We created this list of the best keyboard stabilizers to reduce your keyboard key rattle.
-date: "2022-04-24"
+date: 2022-04-24
-image: "/blog/best-keyboard-stabilizers.jpg"
+image: /blog/best-keyboard-stabilizers.jpg
 ---

 <div class="row mb-4">